-Since we were little we were taught that spiritual people were kind, compassionate and saintly.
-We continued to repeat this story to ourselves when we ripened into adulthood, and for some of us it turned into our biggest nightmare.
-The Saint Bypass is a reflection of extreme “black or white” thinking, promoting the underlying belief that spiritual people can’t have dark sides because that would make them “unspiritual”.
-This type of bypassing is essentially an avoidance of one’s own Shadow Self by overcompensating with the guise of a sweet, heavenly, exterior.
+As children, we were conditioned to believe that a “spiritual person” is always kind, compassionate, and saintly.
+In adulthood, we continue to repeat this story to ourselves, and sadly, it can cause us tremendous suffering.
+The Saint Bypass is a reflection of extreme “black or white” thinking, promoting the underlying belief that spiritual people can’t have dark sides because that would make them “unspiritual.”
+This type of bypass is essentially avoidance of one’s Shadow Self (dark side) by overcompensating with the guise of a sweet, heavenly, exterior.
 Self-sacrifice is a major symptom of this type of bypassing.

 VII) The Spirit Guide Bypass

-“I have an angel called Raphael who protects me.”
-In some spiritual traditions it is a God who protects, in others an angel, an animal or an ascended being.
-No matter who the Spirit Guide is, the belief that they are there to “protect” us is pleasing to the mind, but harmful to the soul.
-When we place our faith in another being’s power to ward off danger and keep us safe, we are committing a classic spiritual bypass: that being avoiding responsibility for ourselves and our lives, and sidestepping the tough development of courage and resilience.
+In some spiritual traditions, it is a God who protects, in others an angel, an animal or an ascended being.
+No matter who the Spirit Guide is, the belief that they are there to “protect” us is pleasing to the mind but ultimately constricting to the soul.
+When we place our faith in another being’s power to ward off danger and keep us safe, we are committing a classic spiritual bypass: avoiding responsibility for ourselves and our lives and sidestepping the tough development of courage and resilience.
 We are not children, but when we think of ourselves as being so we mold our lives in such a way that we fail to develop strength of spiritual character.
 Spirit guides serve to teach us rather than to babysit us.

-Similar to the Spirit Guide Bypass, the Praying Bypass circumvents personal responsibility by putting faith in a higher being to solve all of our problems and issues.
-While praying can be a healthy practice, it can easily become limiting and destructive.
+Similar to the Spirit Guide Bypass, the Prayer Bypass circumvents personal responsibility by putting faith in a higher being to solve all of our problems and issues.
+While praying can be a healthy practice, it can easily become limiting and misguided.

 IX) The Guru Bypass